Amazon Assistant virus. Is it a threat? 2021 update

 Potentially dangerous activities of the browser extension

-Talking about negative features of this suspicious extension,[7] Amazon Assistant virus Windows 10 version seems to be very annoying and aggressive.
+Talking about the negative features of this suspicious extension,[7] Amazon Assistant virus Windows 10 version seems to be very annoying and aggressive.
 Many users report that this application opens new browser’s tabs or windows:[8]

 Each time I start up my laptop PC Amazon assistant opens all by itself new windows (one after the other filling the whole screen) indicating “C:\Program Files(x86)\Amazon\Amazon Assisitant\aa.hta”.

 According to the reports, the extension displays tons of pop-ups, banners, in-text, and other types of ads soon after the installation.
-Typically, these advertisements are based on user’s search keywords and browsing history.
+Typically, these advertisements are based on the user’s search keywords and browsing history.
 This activity raises another important issue related to the extension's data tracking activities.
 The add-on might collect the following information about the user:

 - visited websites and pages;